IbnouT/free-genai-bootcamp-2025/sentence-constructor/chatGTP/readme.md

 ---

 ## Lessons Learned
 ### Key Takeaways:
 1. **Clear Inputs Ensure Execution:**
    - Replacing placeholders with explicit values prevents execution failures.

 2. **Strict Rule Enforcement is Essential:**
    - Imperative instructions improve compliance and prevent summarization errors.

+3. **Refining Approach to Multilingual Support:**
+   - The recommended approach is to develop dedicated prompts for each language rather than relying on a universal one.
+This allows better accommodation of specific linguistic nuances while maintaining clarity and simplicity.

-3. **Further Testing is Needed:**
+4. **Further Testing is Needed:**
    - While improvements have been made, testing across additional LLMs is required to assess robustness and identify potential refinements.

-4. **Universal Prompts Require Balance:**

-   - While universality is possible, prompts must be adaptable to accommodate language-specific nuances.

 ---